electronicvisions/hbp-sp9-guidebook/using_the_platform.rst

 To create a new simulation job click on the :guilabel:`'+'` icon or the :guilabel:`New Job` button.

-In this dialog, you must choose the project with which the job is associated, the hardware platform on which you wish to run ("NM-PM1", "NM-MC1", "ESS" or "Spikey"), and provide the Python script which should be run, either by copy-and-pasting the script into the "Code" box,
+In this dialog, you must choose the project with which the job is associated, the hardware platform on which you wish to run ("BrainScaleS", "SpiNNaker", "BrainScaleS-ESS" or "Spikey"), and provide the Python script which should be run, either by copy-and-pasting the script into the "Code" box,

 .. image:: images/create_job.png